Summary Information

 Description of Contents

-The Richard H. Jackson Papers, comprising 11.92 linear feet of documentation, span from 1802 to 1988, focusing on Jackson's career in and retirement from the United States Navy, from 1883 until 1971.
+The Richard H. Jackson Papers, comprising 20.25 linear feet of documentation, span from 1802 to 1988, focusing on Jackson's career in and retirement from the United States Navy, from 1883 until 1971.
 The papers document various experiences and interests of Jackson, including his role during the Apia Cyclone of 1889, his service on the Asiatic Station and with the Battle Fleet, his work with torpedoes, the Great White Fleet, and his service in France during World War I, as well as his associations with various other military leaders.
+An additional seven boxes of material, much of it related to Jackson's wife, Catherine Sampson Jackson were acquired in 2022 consisting mainly of correspondence with his wife, Catherine Sampson Jackson, and his wife's diaries and journals.

 Included in the collection are letters, memoranda, photographs, diaries, notebooks, scrapbooks, newspaper clippings, regulations, ships' publications, certificates, medals, and various pieces of ephemera and memorabilia.

-The Jackson Papers are organized into four series by document type.
+The Jackson Papers are organized into five series by mostly by document type.
 Series 1: Subject Files, comprising roughly one third of the entire collection, offers an overview of Jackson's life, naval career, and personal interests.
 The materials held herein range from Jackson's official U.S. Navy records, such as his commissions and collected Navy regulations, to items of personal and biographical significance, such as letters regarding his relation to William T. Sampson.
 The series is also home to much of the collection's documentation on the 1889 Apia Cyclone, Jackson's education, his Naval commands, and his personal associations.
 Additional details of Jackson's U.S. Navy career and personal life can be found in Series 2: Diaries, Notebooks, and Scrapbooks, including the exploration of such topics as the Chilean Revolution and the sinking of submarine U.S.S.
 S-4.
-Series 3: Photographs, consisting of black-and-white photographs and postcards, largely comprises Jackson's collection of portraits of contemporary military leaders and images of contemporary American and foreign naval vessels.
+Series 3: Catherine Sampson Jackson Papers, the only series organized by person instead of document type, has subseries organized by document type consistent with other series.
+The series, consisting of letters, ephemera, journals, and scrapbooks, contains additional correspondence with her husband, but mostly with her father, William T. Sampson and other family members.
+Her papers also include a number of dance or hop cards, primarily from events at the Naval Academy.
+Series 4: Photographs, consisting of black-and-white photographs and postcards, largely comprises Jackson's collection of portraits of contemporary military leaders and images of contemporary American and foreign naval vessels.
 The final series in the collection, Series 4: Artifacts and Memorabilia, consists largely of Jackson's military decorations, as well as other uniform components, such as insignia, belts, and a scarf.

 Back to Top